v2krishna/Pewlett-Hackard-Analysis/README.md

 1. Using the DISTINCT ON (emp_no) get the latest Job Title of each employee.
 1. Create a temp table called "unique_titles" <br/>
   ![unique_titles](/unique_titles.png) <br/>
-1. Final Step Retrieve the number of employees per Title <br/>
+1. Final Step Retrieve the number of retiring employees per Title <br/>
   ![retiring_titles](/retiring_titles.png) <br/>